Reviewing NGM Biopharmaceuticals Inc. (NGM)'s and 22nd Century Group Inc. (NYSEAMERICAN:XXII)'s results | New Business Observer

-This is therefore a contrasting of the dividends, institutional ownership, analyst recommendations, profitability, risk, earnings and valuation in NGM Biopharmaceuticals Inc. (NASDAQ:NGM) and 22nd Century Group Inc. (NYSEAMERICAN:XXII).
+This is therefore a comparing of the risk, analyst recommendations, profitability, dividends, earnings and valuation, institutional ownership in NGM Biopharmaceuticals Inc. (NASDAQ:NGM) and 22nd Century Group Inc. (NYSEAMERICAN:XXII).
 The two are both Biotechnology companies that compete with one another.

 |Gross Revenue